AdobeDocs/experience-manager-guides.en/help/product-guide/user-guide/map-editor-advanced-map-editor.md

 -   **Add**: You can choose to add a new topic or an empty reference from the Map Editor:
     -   **Empty reference**: This option allows you to add an empty reference in your DITA map.
 You can double-click the inserted empty reference later and add the Topic details.
     -   **New topic**: When you choose to create a new topic from the menu, you get the **New topic** dialog box.
 In the **New topic** dialog box, provide the required details and select **Create**.
--   **Move**: You can choose to move a topic up/down/right/left in the hierarchy.You can also drag-and-drop a topic or a map from the repository panel to the map opened in the Map Editor.
+-   **Move**: You can choose to move a topic up/down/right/left in the hierarchy.
+You can also drag-and-drop a topic or a map from the repository panel to the map opened in the Map Editor.
 -   **Undo**: Undo the last operation in the Layout view.
 -   **Redo**: Redo the last operation in the Layout view.
 -   **Copy**: Copy the selected reference from the map file.